MicrosoftDocs/quantum-docs/articles/concepts-circuits.md

 This article covers conventions for quantum circuit diagrams.
 Some quantum algorithms are easier to understand in a circuit diagram than in the equivalent written matrix representation once you understand the visual conventions.

-With Azure Quantum, you can use the `azure-quantum` Python package to submit quantum circuits with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit.portal), [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq.portal), and also [provider-specific formatted circuits](xref:microsoft.quantum.quickstarts.computing.provider.portal).
+With Azure Quantum, you can use the `azure-quantum` Python package to submit quantum circuits with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit), [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq), and also [provider-specific formatted circuits](xref:microsoft.quantum.quickstarts.computing.provider).

+> [!TIP]
+> Check out [quantum-viz.js](https://github.com/microsoft/quantum-viz.js/), a configurable tool for rendering quantum circuits.
+You can integrate the library *quantum-viz.js* (or *qviz*) into any project.
+It aims to be easily configurable while allowing complex user interactions, such as toggling between different measurement outcomes.

 ## Quantum circuit diagram conventions